golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 ## Install Ray cluster launcher & Ray on Golem cluster manager

+{% partial file="ray/recommend-venv.md" /%}

 The Ray cluster launcher is part of the Ray CLI.
 Use the CLI to start and stop a ray cluster using commands such as `ray up` and `ray down`.
-You can use pip to install the Ray CLI with cluster launcher support (recommended within a clean virtual environment)
+You can use pip to install the Ray CLI with cluster launcher support.

 You need to download the Golem cluster manager, which enables Ray to utilize the Golem network nodes.